FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_clientInitiatedAndServerInitiatedTransfers/c_st_outgoing_connections.md

     "title": "Outgoing connections",
     "linkTitle": "Outgoing connections",
     "weight": "290"
 }You can proxy outgoing connections using a SOCKS5 proxy running on a {{< SecureTransport/componentshortname  >}} Edge or an HTTP proxy.
 You configure the use of a proxy by defining one or more network zones and making a selection in the transfer site.
-See <a href="../../../c_st_setup/c_st_networkzones/t_st_networkzones#SetupMenu_1217491348_1149202" class="MCXref xref">Manage the communication across Transaction Manager, protocol and proxy servers</a> and the procedures for defining AS2, FTP, HTTP, PeSIT, and SSH transfer sites.
+See [Manage the communication across Transaction Manager, protocol and proxy servers](../../../c_st_setup/c_st_networkzones/t_st_networkzones#SetupMenu_1217491348_1149202) and the procedures for defining AS2, FTP, HTTP, PeSIT, and SSH transfer sites.

 > **Note:**
 >